Hamilton, Queensland: History

 The Archbishop's Chapel of The Good Shepherd at Bishopsbourne (the residence of the Anglican Archbishop of Brisbane) was dedicated on 4 November 1964 by Archbishop Philip Strong.
 Its closure on 20 December 2006 due to the sale of the property was approved by Archbishop Phillip Aspinall.

-In 1967 the Mission to Seafarers opened the Anglican Chapel of St Nicolas in Hamilton.
+In 1967, the Mission to Seafarers opened the Anglican Chapel of St Nicolas in Hamilton.
 It was dedicated by Coadjutor Bishop Hudson on 4 November 1967.
 Its closure on 17 June 2007 was approved by Bishop Adrian Charles.

-In recent times, a cruise ship terminal has been built in a precinct at Portside Wharf; this precinct has then seen substantial commercial and residential development.